 I can’t remember what you typically experience in your second trimester, but my morning sickness/constant nausea went away at like 10 weeks, and I’ve felt pretty good since minus the flu and colds I keep getting hit with.
 I have been feeling a lot of glorious kicks recently.
 This baby is actually really active, and I love it.
 It helps with my paranoia about the baby’s wellbeing, and I just love feeling the baby move.
 I also got my first experience with baby hiccups in utero and it was hilarious.
 Such a weird and adorable feeling.

 Do you have names picked out?

 Ugh.
-I thought we’d have so many names at this point, but nothing has felt right so we don’t really have anything we’re in love with.
+I thought we’d have so many names especially by the time I would be sharing a second trimester update, but nothing has felt right so we don’t really have anything we’re in love with.
 I’ve also been superstitious so I don’t want to plan too much lest I jinx us and something goes wrong.
 With James, we had a lot of trouble coming up with boy names and didn’t know what we were having, so when he arrived we didn’t have a name set.
 He didn’t have a name for his first five minutes and then I was like someone has to make a call, and I turned to my husband and was like, James?
 And he was like yes, and the rest is history.

 What are you most looking forward to?